90rdon/Brunch-Ember-Socket.io/README.md

 ## Introduction
-This is a documentation of my personal apporoach to building a functional node.js with heroku as a host provider.
+This is a documentation of my personal apporoach to building a functional Node.js app with Ember.js, socket.io, passport, deploying on Heroku.

 ## Getting Started